-A quality that sets us apart is personalize support we offer, which is apparent in our personal service from the time your son/daughter starts looking for information until he/she arrives home again.
+A quality that sets us apart is personalize support we offer, which is apparent in our personal service from the time your child starts looking for information until they arrive home again.

 Furthermore, one of our goals here at CISabroad is to keep study abroad affordable for as many students as possible, so we strive to keep our costs as reasonable as possible.